 5. Examination of Documents for Discrepancies

 The UCP permits banks only to examine the documents “on their face” to see whether they comply with the letter of credit or whether there is a discrepancy.
 Banks may not look to any outside sources or conduct an independent investigation to see if the seller’s shipment to the buyer is in good order.
 For example, a letter of credit calls for the shipment of “1,000 blood pressure monitoring kits.”
 The shipper’s invoice shows the sale and shipment of “1,000 sphygmomanometers and cuffs.”
-In this case, there is a discrepancy, and the documents will be rejected unless the discrepancy is waived by the buyer.
+In this case, there is a discrepancy, and the documents will be rejected unless the buyer waives the discrepancy.

 6. The Commercial Invoice

 The commercial invoice is required by buyers, banks and customs authorities on every international sale.
 It need not be signed, notarized, or verified unless the credit requires.
 Where a commercial invoice is required, a preliminary “pro forma” invoice will not be accepted.
 The most important requirement is that the description of the goods in the commercial invoice must correspond to that in the credit.

 7. The Ocean Bill of Lading

 For transactions in which the letter of credit calls for presentment of an “onboard” bill of lading, the seller must present to the issuing bank a bill of lading showing the actual name of the ship, containing the notation “on board,” indicating that the goods have been loaded.
 Where the buyer and seller have agreed, and where it is approved in the letter of credit, it is acceptable for the bill of lading to show that the carrier has received the goods for shipment.

 Although these certificates are not required for the letter of credit transaction, sellers should ensure that certificates they include with their documents meet all the terms required by the letter of credit.

 A. Confirmed Letters of Credit